RF-UV-11/resume-job-matching-iinterview-analysis/README.md

 ├── README.md                      # Documentation for the project
 ├── app.py                         # Main application script
-├── assets/                        # Assets used in the project │   └── images/                    # Placeholder for images or UI assets ├── data/                          # Sample data files │   └── interview_video.mp4        # Example video for testing
+├── assets/                        # Assets used in the project │   ├── images/                    # Placeholder for images or UI assets
+|   ├── videos/
+|       ├── demo.mp4               # Demo video of WebApp
+├── data/                          # Sample data files
+│   └── interview_video.mp4        # Example video for testing
 ├── logs/                          # Log files for debugging and analysis